October 8-9, 2002

 No Miles No Map

-We did at least go out for a celebratory dinner once I’d unpacked the bike and got myself cleaned up, but since then it’s been like all my other visits of recent years.
-I have taken up my usual duties, spending one afternoon making a crockpot full of chili (something I’d been hankering for) and running a few errands.
+We did at least go out for a celebratory dinner once I’d unpacked the bike and got myself cleaned up, but since then it has been like all my other rather mundane visits of recent years.
+I have taken up my usual duties as chef and errand boy, spending one afternoon making a crockpot full of chili (something I’d been hankering for).
 I also did some of the driving when dad went to the V.A.
 Hospital down in Des Moines.
-It’s become a family tradition that whenever we happen to be in the capital city, we make a stop at the world famous Prairie Meadows Racetrack to play the slot machines, a priority that easily ranks up there with any visits to the doctor.
-Once again I had my usual miserable luck, but any lingering annoyance was soon erased by the warm glow of my completed bike adventure.
+Afterwards we made a stop at the world famous Prairie Meadows Racetrack to play the slot machines, a kind of family tradition whenever we are in the capital city.
+I had my usual miserable luck, but any lingering annoyance was soon erased by the warm glow of my completed bike adventure.

 Our parents’ home care is a worry as well.
 About a decade ago, only a few months after dad’s early retirement, mom developed problems with the nerves in one of her feet (neuropathy) that forced her to start using a cain.
 Her mobility has continued to decline and it’s now a real effort just to get around the house.
 Any serious cooking is too much and with dad not knowing his way around the kitchen, they are eating a lot of less-than-healthy processed foods along with Meals On Wheels.